 Photo Gallery

 “You just have to live and life will give you pictures,” Henri Cartier Bresson once said.
-As a photographer extraordinaire, he dedicated his life and art to capturing imagery he called the decisive moment; a spontaneous witness, a record that was never to be repeated.
-Generally, that’s not me —or my photography.
+As a photographer extraordinaire, he dedicated his life and art to capturing imagery he called the decisive moment; a spontaneous witness, a record never to be repeated.
+That’s not me —or my photography.

-Beginning my photographic journey in journalism in college and professionally, I was trained to observe and tell a story.
-Editorial photography was an attempt to synthesize an event into context that allowed the viewer to gain both understanding and perspective of an unfolding world.
-Light, emotion, graphic intensity, and color all enrich and underpin this storytelling.
-Our world of nature, travel, and people offer unique and rich stories.
-While I am unsure how Henri Cartier Bresson set out on his world-view exploration, equipping oneself with the discipline of carrying the camera and then being in the frame-of-mind to capture that decisive moment.
-An attribute I will always envy.
+My photographic journey began in journalism in college and professionally, Mt training was to observe and tell a story.
+Editorial photography is an attempt to synthesize an event into context- allow the viewer to gain both understanding and perspective in an unfolding world.
+Light, emotion, graphic intensity, and color enrich and underpin this endeavor.
+Our world of nature, travel, and culture offer unique and rich stories.
+While I am unsure how Henri Cartier Bresson set upon his world-view exploration- equipping a discipline of carrying the camera and then being present to capture that decisive moment.
+WELL, that attribute I am in envy.

-Studying for a Master’s degree at the Art Institute of Chicago, students and faculty weekly met to evaluate and critique each other’s current projects.
+Studying for a Master’s degree at the Art Institute of Chicago, students and faculty weekly met to evaluate and critique current projects.
 During one such critique, a fellow grad-student fleshed out a concept that has stayed with me.
-As a painter-photographer who simultaneously worked both mediums, he distinguished paintings as ideological compilations.
-He thought his photographs as individual brush strokes towards an extended journey.
+As a painter-photographer he simultaneously worked both mediums.
+Distinguishing paintings as ideological compilations he viewed photographs as individual brush strokes towards an extended journey.

-So while I explore the natural and cultural world with camera in hand, I anticipate life’s moments of pageantry.
-However, rarely do I capture life’s spontaneity.
-Mostly I see, experience, and compose and wait.
-Then I capture life in its repetition.
-Amazingly, it often does just that—so these are those images from lightning striking again.
-Behaviors; nuances; contexts; repetition and pageantry. ..Brushstrokes.ready
+So as I explore the world with camera in hand, I chronical life’s moments of pageantry.
+Rarely do I capture life’s spontaneity.
+Mostly I see, experience, compose -and calculate.
+Then I capture life’s repetition.
+Amazingly, it often replicates—images or lightning striking again.
+Behaviors; nuances; contexts; evolution and pageantry. ..… Just Brushstrokes…really

 Related Images: